davepagurek/p5.csg/README.md

 // Inputs to CSG methods can be either another CSG wrapper object,
 // a p5.Geometry, or a `buildGeometry` callback function. type CSGInput = CSGWrapper | p5.Geometry | Function

+// Optionally specify whether or not to include faces from one input
+// or another in the end result.
+By default, both are included, so
+// if you subtract one shape from another, you will still get a closed
+// shape as a result.
+If you do not include the other shape's faces,
+// the subtraction will leave a hole. type BooleanOptions = {
+  includeSelfFaces?: boolean;
+  includeOtherFaces?: boolean;
+}
 ```